Migrating Data

 • Bool - Maps to postgres boolean.

-• Float64 - Maps to postgres decimal.
+• Float64 - Maps to postgres numeric.
 With options for precision and scale.

 • UUID - Maps to postgres uuid.